 This is unlike an ordinary credit score and report from a credit bureau.
 These are not in fact designed to accurately show or clearly explain how lenders prioritise and examine the information on your file.

-So all you need to do is access your Lender Report.
+So all you need to do is access your 24-Factor Credit Check.
 That’s where you can see a full breakdown of the factors that matter, and if there are any areas that you personally need to work on.
 This way, you can manage your credit with all the facts at your fingertips.
 Easy.

 How can I boost my Lender Score?